wednesday-solutions/ecs-signoz/README.md

 ```
 #### If you have already deployed clickhouse cluster and want to deploy all services in a new vpc and fargate cluster:

-configure the clichouse host in signoz-ecs-config.yml
+configure the clickhouse host in signoz-ecs-config.yml

 ```
 make deploy